i386x/pubdocs/C/decl.md

 * arrays are stored by rows
   * given a declaration of array `int arr[N][M][K]`, the expression `arr[i][j][k]` is equivalent to `*(arr + i*M*K + j*K + k)`
+* (*C99*) the optional type qualifiers and `static` shall appear only in
+  * a declaration of a function parameter with an array type
+  * the outermost array type derivation
+* (*C99*) the array type is not a variable length array type if
+  * the size is an integer constant expression and
+  * the element type has a known constant size
+* (*C99*) only identifier with no linkage and both block or function prototype scope declaring an object with no static storage duration shall have a variable length array type
+* (*C99*) the size of each instance of a variable length array type remains the same during its lifetime
+* (*C99*) if the size is `*`, the array type is a variable length array type of unspecified size and its type is considered complete
+  * can only be used in declarations with function prototype scope
+* (*C99*) in a declaration at function prototype scope
+  * *assignment-expression* that is not a constant integer expression is treated as if it were replaced by `*`

 #### Functions